cb372/cli-tools-skills-amnesty/04-curl-and-friends/README.md

 `jq` is a tool for viewing, filtering and transforming JSON.
 If you work with JSON a lot, it's a lifesaver.

-It can be installed with Homebrew: `$ brew install jq`.
+It can be installed with Homebrew: `brew install jq`.

 The manual is excellent: [https://stedolan.github.io/jq/manual/](https://stedolan.github.io/jq/manual/)